Home / All / Sprocket /

 To aid in chain sprocket type identification, these guidelines provide valuable recommendations for selecting options that can enhance performance and durability.
 Moreover, ensuring timely replacement when needed is essential for minimizing downtime and optimizing cost savings.

-Step 1: Chain Type and Pitch
+Roller Chain Type and Chain Pitch

 Chain Sprockets are tailored for specific chain types, each adhering to a particular standard.
 Roller Chains are distinguished by their "pitch," denoting the distance between one roller-pin center to the next.
 ANSI chain pitch is consistently measured in 1/8” increments.
 There are, of course, metric standard roller chains other than ANSI.